View Document Text

 Essex Financial offers financial planning services either on an hourly basis or a fixed engagement fee.
 Hourly fees

-and complexity of the services to be provided and the overall relationship with the Advisor.
-An estimate for total hours
+nature and complexity of the services to be provided and the overall relationship with the Advisor.
+An estimate for

-and/or total costs will be provided to the Client prior to engaging for these services.
-Financial planning fees may be
+total hours and/or total costs will be provided to the Client prior to engaging for these services.
+Financial planning

-invoiced up to fifty percent (50%) of the expected total fee upon execution of the financial planning agreement.
-The
+fees may be invoiced up to fifty percent (50%) of the expected total fee upon execution of the financial planning

-agreement, at any time, by providing advance written notice to the other party.
-The Client may also terminate the
+planning agreement, at any time, by providing advance written notice to the other party.
+The Client may also

 Retirement Plan Advisory Services

-value of assets under management in the Plan.
-Retirement plan advisory fees are billed quarterly either in advance of,
+market value of assets under management in the Plan.
+Retirement plan advisory fees are billed quarterly either in

-or at the end of each quarter.
-Fees may be negotiable depending on the size and complexity of the Plan.
-Retirement
+advance of, or at the end of each quarter.
+Fees may be negotiable depending on the size and complexity of the

-Either party may terminate the retirement plan advisory agreement, at any time, by providing advance written notice to
+rendered.
+Either party may terminate the retirement plan advisory agreement, at any time, by providing advance

 Other Fees and Expenses